ffmpeginteropx/FFmpegInteropX/README.md

-# FFmpegInterop library for Windows
+# FFmpegInterop-lukasf library for Windows

-#### This project is licensed from Microsoft under the [Apache 2.0 License](http://www.apache.org/licenses/LICENSE-2.0)
+#### This project is licensed under the [Apache 2.0 License](http://www.apache.org/licenses/LICENSE-2.0)

-## Welcome to FFmpegInterop library for Windows.
+## Welcome to FFmpegInterop-lukasf

-FFmpegInterop is an open-source project that aims to provide an easy way to use FFmpeg in Windows 10, Windows 8.1, and Windows Phone 8.1 applications for playback of a variety of media contents.
-FFmpegInterop implements a [MediaStreamSource](https://msdn.microsoft.com/en-us/library/windows/apps/windows.media.core.mediastreamsource.aspx) which leverages FFmpeg to process media and uses the Windows media pipeline for playback.
+FFmpegInterop is an open-source project that aims to provide an easy way to use FFmpeg in Windows 10 Store Apps.
+This allows you to decode a lot of formats that are not natively supported on Windows 10.

-One of the advantages of this approach is that audio and video synchronization is handled by the Windows media pipeline.
-You can also use the Windows built-in audio and video decoders which allows for better power consumption mobile devices.
+FFmpegInterop-lukasf is a much improved fork of the original [Microsoft project](git://github.com/Microsoft/FFmpegInterop).

+Some of the important improvements:

+- Multiple audio stream support
+- Subtitle support
+- Audio effects (special thanks to [mcosmin222](https://github.com/mcosmin222)!)
+- Stream information retrieval (name, language, format, etc)
+- Passthrough of HEVC video for hardware decoding
+- Major performance improvements (zero-copy data handling in all important areas)
+- Frame grabber support
+- Lots of bug fixes

+Other changes:
+- Support for Windows 8.x and Windows Phone 8.x has been dropped
+- Visual Studio 2015 support has been dropped

 ## Getting the sources

-Getting a compatible build of FFmpeg is required for this to work.
+Getting a compatible UWP build of FFmpeg is required for this to work.

 You can simply use the embedded git submodule that points to the latest tested release of FFmpeg.

-	git clone --recursive git://github.com/microsoft/FFmpegInterop.git
+	git clone --recursive git://github.com/lukasf/FFmpegInterop.git

 Alternatively, you can get the code for [FFmpeg on Github](http://github.com/FFmpeg) yourself by cloning [git://source.ffmpeg.org/ffmpeg.git](git://source.ffmpeg.org/ffmpeg.git) and replace existing default `ffmpeg` folder with it.

-	git clone git://github.com/microsoft/FFmpegInterop.git
+	git clone git://github.com/lukasf/FFmpegInterop.git
 	cd FFmpegInterop
 	git clone git://source.ffmpeg.org/ffmpeg.git